-Some potential adverse effects of aquaculture are listed below, and are explained further in Appendix 1 of this report.
+The potential effects of aquaculture are listed below, and are explained further in Appendix 1 of this report.

-- Loss of public access

-- Loss of or reduction in visual amenity and natural character

-- Damage to ecosystems

-- Navigational safety concerns

-- Impacts on fishing (commercial, recreational and customary).
+- Loss of public access - Loss of or reduction in visual amenity and natural character - Requirements for land based facilities and infrastructure - Damage to ecosystems - Navigational safety concerns - Impacts on fishing (commercial, recreational and customary).